merry-goblin/merry-popin/README.md

 ### Sample

-You will find a sample in the samples directory.
+You will find a sample in "demos" directory.
 Just open iframe-popin.html in your browser.

 --------------------------